-Swarb was the very first artist to appear at the Goose, over two years ago now, and our opening night was a sellout!
+Swarb was the very first artist to appear at the Goose, in March 2008, and our opening night was a sellout!

 We were also delighted that he was able to do a solo gig for us two years later at very short notice, after James Yorkston had to pull out for unavoidable reasons.
 That was on St George’s Day, and the gig was a Folk Against Fascism awareness-raising gig, as part of the national Folk Against Fascism Week.